 If the fan doesn’t turn off, even when you flip the switch to the “off” position, your system may require a thermostat replacement.
 Thermostat replacement is a job for an experienced HVAC repair technician.

 - Schedule HVAC maintenance or consider a replacement.

 If you’ve determined the problem isn’t related to the fan setting or the thermostat, it’s possible your HVAC simply can’t keep up with the thermostat setting.
 If that’s the case, regular maintenance may be enough to get the system running its best again.
 If not, it may be time to consider HVAC replacement from a licensed service professional.

 Your Local Aire Serv Can Ensure Your AC Fan Runs Like It Should

 If you’ve tried the above troubleshooting steps and are still experiencing problems, it’s time to call on the trusted pros from your local Aire Serv®.

-From expert air conditioner maintenance to HVAC repair, the team at Aire Serv has the tools and experience to get your AC fan running its best.
-Call the Aire Serv HVAC pros today at (855) 679-0011 or request an appointment online.
+From expert air conditioner maintenance to HVAC repair services, the team at Aire Serv has the tools and experience to get your AC fan running its best.
+Call the Aire Serv HVAC pros today or request an appointment online.